Here’s 5 things you need to know about domestic violence in California:

 QUESTION #3: I’M THE SO-CALLED VICTIM, THE PROSECUTOR WANTS ME TO TESTIFY, I DON’T WANT TO.
 WHAT DO I DO?

 ANSWER: CALL A LAWYER.
 I know you’re reading a blog post written by a lawyer, so this is the answer you’d expect, but I’m serious.
-Contact a criminal defense attorney who deals with domestic violence (yes, that links are to me).
+Contact a criminal defense attorney who deals with domestic violence (yes, that would be me).
 There’s lots of issues here: What is the nature of your testimony going to be?
 Have you been served a subpoena or are you just being hassled by a prosecutor or the police?
 Are you worried about incriminating yourself?
 If you have a subpoena in your hand, you need to call an attorney and show him/her the subpoena and get some advice before deciding whether or not to show up at court.
 If the subpoena was lawfully issued, you need to show up to court.
 Only a qualified lawyer can tell you if it was lawfully issued.

 QUESTION #4: BUT I TOLD THE COPS NOT TO ARREST MY HUSBAND/WIFE/BOYFRIEND/GIRLFRIEND?